microsoft/agogosml/docs/GETTING_STARTED.rst

 3. Generate the code for the project. ``$ agogosml generate``.
-The generated folder structure is described `here`_ and consist with the input, sample and output app as well as the Azure DevOps pipelines for CI/CD.
+The generated folder structure is described `here`_ and consist with the input, customer app and output app as well as the Azure DevOps pipelines for CI/CD.

 .. _app/model-integration-with-agogosml: